florimondmanca/msgpack-asgi/README.md

 # msgpack-asgi

-Drop-in [MessagePack](https://msgpack.org/) support for ASGI applications and frameworks. `msgpack-asgi` gives you the performance benefits of MessagePack without having to change your existing code.
+Drop-in [MessagePack](https://msgpack.org/) support for ASGI applications and frameworks.

+`msgpack-asgi` gives you the performance benefits of MessagePack (mainly reduced bandwidth usage) without having to change existing code.

-If you have a web API exchanging JSON data with the outside world, `msgpack-asgi` will automatically convert JSON data to MessagePack in order to save bandwitdth.
-For example:
+An application wrapped around `MessagePackMiddleware` will perform automatic content negotiation based on the client's capabilities.
+More precisely:

-- If the client sends MessagePack-encoded data, `msgpack-asgi` will automatically re-encode it to JSON for your application to consume.
+- If the client sends MessagePack-encoded data with the `application/x-msgpack` content type, `msgpack-asgi` will automatically re-encode it to JSON for your application to consume.
-- If the client supports receiving MessagePack-encoded responses, `msgpack-asgi` will automatically re-encode JSON response data to MessagePack.
+- If the client sent the `Accept: application/x-msgpack` header, `msgpack-asgi` will automatically re-encode any JSON response data to MessagePack for the client to consume.

-(And in other cases, `msgpack-asgi` won't intervene at all.)
+(In other cases, `msgpack-asgi` won't intervene at all.)

 ## Quickstart